learn-co-curriculum/careers-building-an-online-network/README.md

 You don’t need to be face-to-face to form strong professional relationships —you can take part in relationship-building online.
 What matters is **how** you approach them.
 In the end, be clear, concise, and respectful of them and their time.
 Just like meeting in real-life, first impressions are also formed digitally.

-## Assignment- Finding and Connecting with People
+## If You Have a Premium Account: Assignment- Finding and Connecting with People

 Create a Google doc.
 Remember to title it "Your Name" + "Finding and Connecting with People Online."